 Have you heard that there are many avocado oil benefits for hair and health?
 Some of the stories are incredible.

-is yet another reason to spend some time massaging your scalp with
+This is yet another reason to spend some time massaging your scalp with avocado oil.

 You’re likely to experience less dandruff in the future, since this oil

 Are you ready to start using avocado oil to grow your hair longer, keep it thicker as you age, or relieve your scalp of dryness and dandruff?

 If so, don’t set your expectations too high.